Gravitational collapse in aged stars

 - Additional Readings

-The stage in the evolution of a star in which the pressure in the star is insufficient to maintain the star at a stable size.
-The material in the star or in the core of the star then falls inward under its own gravitational attraction.
-Depending on the mass, composition, and spin of the star, the collapse may proceed to the formation of a neutron star or black hole, possibly accompanied by a supernova explosion.
-See also: Stellar evolution
+The late stage in stellar evolution in which the pressure in a star is insufficient to maintain the star at a stable size.
+During gravitational collapse, material in an aged star falls inward under its own gravitational attraction.
+Depending on the mass and composition of the collapsed star—known as a collapsar (Fig. 1)—the collapse will proceed to the formation of one of three possibilities: a white dwarf star, a neutron star, or a black hole.
+See also: Black hole; Gravity; Mass; Neutron star; Stellar evolution; White dwarf star

 The content above is only an excerpt.